jamiefolsom/arbotopia/_posts/2017-05-07-a-bright-and-windy-walk-in-bussey-brook-meadow.md

 This report was generated automatically by eBird v3 ([http://ebird.org](http://ebird.org/))

 I will not be leading walks next weekend as that Sunday is the Lilac Sunday festival and I will be doing botanical tours then.
 And on Saturday May 13th I will spend the day birding with some friends in the southeastern part of the state for Mass Audubon’s Bird-a-thon.
 We will try to identify 70 or more species, weather permitting, in support of Boston’s urban sanctuary, the Boston Nature Center in Mattapan.
-If you are interested in supporting the programs at the BNC you can go to my [fundraising page](https://goo.gl/vBoKGt)
+If you are interested in supporting the programs at the BNC you can go to my fundraising page.

 Thanks!